Transformers: Fall of Cybertron

 Reviewed by Grayshadow on Aug 23, 2012

 The presentation of Fall of Cybertron is spectacular.
-When tackling a mission or watching Metroplex make mincemeat of the Decepticons you are exposed so some suitable musical scores.
+When tackling a mission or watching Metroplex make mincemeat of the Decepticons, you are exposed to suitable musical scores.
 As for the Transformers themselves, each one is specifically designed and voiced to ensure that players will instantly be able to recognize and remember every character they come across.

-Transformers: Fall of Cybertron’s campaign can be complete in 6- 7 hours.
-While it isn’t as long as War for Cybertron the campaign has improved greatly.
-The multiplayer is extends the game’s longevity by providing a sizable amount of multiplayer content for those seeking either competitive or cooperative action.
-Transformers: Fall of Cybertron is an excellent addition to the franchise and will delight fans and new comers alike.
+Transformers: Fall of Cybertron’s campaign can be completed in 6- 7 hours.
+While it isn’t as long as War for Cybertron, the campaign has improved greatly.
+The multiplayer extends the game’s longevity by providing a sizable amount of multiplayer content for those seeking either competitive or cooperative action.
+Transformers: Fall of Cybertron is an excellent addition to the franchise and will delight fans and newcomers alike.

 Subscriber, NoobFeed